-The dome has a short BNC lead attached to it, this is the lead that carries the video signal from the built-in camera.
+The PTZ dome has a multi-core lead of which there are two short BNC leads attached.
+One has a thick yellow cable and one a thick black cable.
+A label is attached to the multi-core lead and this details whether the BNC is TVI or CVBS (analogue).
 You need to extend this lead to the "VIDEO-IN" of the DVR or monitor.
 Use a good quality RG59 coax cable or similar to do this.